 But with this success has come a deluge of content that is starting to overwhelm consumers.
 We’ve hit a period of information overload.
 It used to be that content was equated with power.
-Those that had the resources to create great articles, blogs and videos had the power.
+Those that had the resources to create great articles, blogs, and videos had the power.
 But these days, anyone can do that.
-Which means we are being inundated every day with a lot of copycat, boring content.
+This means we are being inundated every day with a lot of copycat, low-value, boring content.

 But alas there is hope.
 Here are a few ways you can write better content to keep it fresh and interesting.

 #1: Make sure you are writing content people crave

 Scott Aughtmon at the Content Marketing Institute has put together a great infographic detailing the 21 types of content we all crave.
 I plan on printing this out and giving it to office mates and clients.
 It’s fantastic.